rafwit/responsive-table/README.md

-## Responsive Table task
+## Responsive Table

-This task was done as part of recruitment journey with Seller.Tools.
+Single page, desktop first app build with Angular and CSS with SASS.

 ### Getting started

 This app serves products from [this API](https://github.com/seller-tools/products-api).
 You need it running locally to be able to use this app fully.

-After that:
+To start the app:

 1. Clone this repository